 - Whether the driver applied his or her brakes

 The EDR information for the driver’s Monte Carlo was downloaded for the fatal bus stop crash.
 The EDR data has not officially been released but sources say that the Monte Carlo was traveling well above the 45 mile per hour speed limit.
-In fact, sources opine that the car was travelling somewhere between 70 and 90 miles per hour.
+In fact, sources opine that the car was traveling somewhere between 70 and 90 miles per hour.
 This is powerful evidence of reckless driving.

 EDR data helpful to prove liability in Las Vegas car accidents